-Arriving in Tokyo, you may be excited to see all the cool high-tech stuff that’s just part of everyday life here.
-But then, when you pull out your phone to update everyone on all the things you’re eating, seeing, and the ways you’re winning at life, there’s no wifi, or you can’t connect to the wifi.
 While it’s getting a lot better, Tokyo is still not super connected in terms of freely accessible wifi.
-Read on for tips on getting yourself connected to wifi in Tokyo and other parts of Japan.
+Read on for tips on getting yourself on to the internet in Tokyo and other parts of Japan.

-Mobile routers, often referred to as “pocket wifi”, are a popular item for digital nomads and travelers.
+Mobile internet routers — often referred to as “pocket wifi” — are a popular item for digital nomads and travelers.
 These mobile hotspots allow several devices to share a connection at the same time (some devices say five, others 10 or more) and can be carried around everywhere you go.
 Much smaller than an average smartphone, a router is a good choice for people who prefer to be connected 24/7.
 In most cases, you can pick it up and return it at the airport.
 Prices vary, but expect to pay about ¥1,000 a day for the first few days, and a lower price thereafter.

-The Japanese government and some major communication companies are trying to make it a bit easier for connectivity-accustomed foreigners, so they’ve offered up a few services for free wifi in Tokyo and further afield as we head towards the 2020 Tokyo Olympics.
+The Japanese government and some major communication companies are trying to make it a bit easier for connectivity-accustomed foreigners.
+So they’ve offered up a few free wifi services in Tokyo and farther afield.

-Japan Connected-Free Wi-Fi: Download the free app (here for Android or here for Apple) and you’ll be able to connect to 170,000+ access points at places of interest and JR East, Tokyo Metro and Toei Subway stations, among other spots around Japan.
+- Japan Connected-Free Wi-Fi: Download the free app (here for Android or here for Apple) and you’ll be able to connect to 170,000+ access points at various places of interest and train stations (including JR and subway) in Tokyo, among other spots around Japan.

-SoftBank’s Free Wi-Fi Passport: If you switch on roaming, select Softbank and dial *8180, you’ll receive a password to input when you’re at a SoftBank hotspot—and voila you’re connected to high-speed internet.
+- SoftBank’s Free Wi-Fi Passport: If you switch on roaming, select Softbank as your provider, and dial *8180, you’ll receive a password to input when you’re at a SoftBank hotspot — and voila you’re connected to high-speed internet.
 The service is convenient, with over 400,000 access points across the country.
 That roaming, though.
 Make sure your phone doesn’t do anything other than connect to wifi!

-Your hotel or Airbnb pad probably has some kind of free wifi or internet (a few places still supply LAN cables, so bring an adapter if you need one).
-But you can’t be certain—I’ve stayed in some high-class hotels, both of the ryokan and Western variety, that had not a lick of internet.
-Not to mention the more “local” family-run type inns—so be sure to check before coming if your hotel actually offers internet.
-Especially if you’re going to be staying in the rurals (of Tokyo or elsewhere).
+Your hotel or vacation rental probably has some kind of free wifi or internet (a few places still supply LAN cables, so bring an adapter if you need one).
+But you can’t be certain — it is still possible to encounter a hotel with not a lick of internet.
+Especially in the case of ryokan and more local family-run type inns, and especially in the rural areas (of Tokyo or elsewhere).
 So just double check to be sure.

 Internet and manga cafes